What Is a Webmaster and Do They Still Exist?

 Some webmasters freelance or set up their own businesses to take on clients.
 But companies that are large enough employ in-house webmasters to manage their sites.
 We used real-time job analysis software to search job postings for webmasters and related titles.
 Of the jobs that listed an education requirement, about 85 percent were looking for a candidate with a Bachelor’s degree.*

-Programs that focus on Web Programming would be a great choice for anyone interested in becoming a webmaster.
+Programs that focus on web programming or development would be a great choice for anyone interested in becoming a webmaster.
 Employers and clients often look for a certain amount of experience for these positions.
 Ponder says coding camps and short programs like 3-Day Startup are excellent ways to build experience.

 “Additionally, thanks to the gig economy, there are sites where you can pick up a small freelance opportunity and make some side income while in school,” Ponder says.
 “There are a ton of opportunities to pad the resume and pick up new skills while job hunting now.”